jbakic/Shielded/README.md

 this cannot create an infinite loop since for any conflict to occur at least one transaction must successfully commit.
 Overall, the system must make progress.

+This quality would place Shielded in the lock-free class of non-blocking concurrency mechanisms, according to academic classification.
+However, this is not accurate since the commit check gets done under a lock.
+Hence the word "mostly" in the short description.

 Features
 --------